roybailey/research-devops/notes/oauth.md

 ### OAuth Tokens

-**Clients us Access Tokens to access the Resource Server (API)**.
+**Clients use Access Tokens to access the Resource Server (API)**.
 Short-lived (hours/minutes).
 Designed for internet scale problems.
 Because short lived and scale out, can’t be revoked, wait for them to time out.

 **The other token is the refresh token**.
 Longer-lived (days/months/years).
 Used to get refresh token, applications typically require confidential clients with authentication.